WGBH/AAPB2/app/views/override/about-the-american-archive.md

 The American Archive will ensure that the wealth of public broadcasting programming that Americans have paid for does not sit locked away, deteriorating, on aging tape and film.
-This rich programming represents the most comprehensive chronicle of our nation’s history, our people, our culture and our democracy.
+This rich programming represents the most comprehensive chronicle of our nation's history, our people, our culture and our democracy.
 It has enormous continuing value to current and future generations and must not be left to fade away.
 <footer>Jon Abbott, President and CEO of WGBH Boston</footer>

-“Acquire, preserve, and provide access to a universal collection of knowledge and the record of America’s creativity” is a key strategic goal of the Library of Congress.
-Adopting the American Archive project advances the mission of the Library of Congress, as America’s national library, to preserve our nation’s broadcast history for future generations and further the progress of knowledge and creativity for the benefit of the American people.
-The Library’s experience, expertise, and national leadership in preserving and making publicly accessible digitally reformatted audiovisual materials will ensure that future operations of the American Archive are performed according to
+“Acquire, preserve, and provide access to a universal collection of knowledge and the record of America's creativity” is a key strategic goal of the Library of Congress.
+Adopting the American Archive project advances the mission of the Library of Congress, as America's national library, to preserve our nation's broadcast history for future generations and further the progress of knowledge and creativity for the benefit of the American people.
+The Library's experience, expertise, and national leadership in preserving and making publicly accessible digitally reformatted audiovisual materials will ensure that future operations of the American Archive are performed according to